-- (1) This includes Schedule 2 Dedicated Schools Grant, retained by the County Council under regulation to support schools and education functions, and grant funding used to purchase traded services from the County Council - (2) This includes Adult Social Care Precept funding with a provisional increase of 2% per year, up to and including 2019-20, and 0% Council Tax increase.
+(1) This includes Schedule 2 Dedicated Schools Grant, retained by the County Council under regulation to support schools and education functions, and grant funding used to purchase traded services from the County Council

+(2) This includes Adult Social Care Precept funding with a provisional increase of 2% per year, up to and including 2019-20, and 0% Council Tax increase.

-As is evident from Figure 4.1, the Council will continue to face a challenging funding environment over the next two years (0.7% reduction in overall gross budget, excluding schools), before beginning to see a change from 2019-20.
+As is evident from Figure 4.1, the Council will continue to face a challenging funding environment over the medium term.
+Despite significant increases in projected fees and charges, primarily due to housing provision, the Council will only see an increase in overall gross budget (excluding schools) of 1.3% to 2019-20.
 The parameters used in our modelling of incoming resources are set out below along with the assumptions we have applied.